-Following the updated guidance issued by CMS on the heightened scrutiny process, the settings under Category 2 review must be submitted for CMS heightened scrutiny review should they be deemed to overcome the presumption that the setting has qualities of an institution.
+Following the updated guidance issued by CMS on March 22,2019, on the heightened scrutiny process, the settings under Category 2 review must be submitted for CMS heightened scrutiny review should they be deemed to overcome the presumption that the setting has qualities of an institution.
+Additional guidance issued by CMS on July 14, 2020, stated those settings must be submitted to CMS by March 31, 2021.

-Settings under Category 3 review will be divided further into two sub-groups based on their Compliance Action Plan quality and robustness and review of all required evidence in this process:
+Settings under Category 3 review will be divided further into two sub-groups based on their Compliance Action Plan quality and robustness and review of all required evidence in this process.
+These dates have been adjusted in accordance with the CMS guidance issued on July 14, 2020:

-- Settings that can fully implement all of their HCBS remediation steps to comply with HCBS regulatory criteria by July 1, 2020.
+- Settings that can fully implement all their HCBS remediation steps to comply with HCBS regulatory criteria by July 1, 2021.
 This first list of settings will not be submitted for formal CMS heightened scrutiny review but must be listed in this document for public comment.
-CMS reserves the right to review any of the settings on this first list. - Settings that can fully implement all of their HCBS remediation steps to comply with HCBS regulatory criteria, but will not be able to do so by July 1, 2020.
+CMS reserves the right to review any of the settings on this first list. - Settings that can fully implement all of their HCBS remediation steps to comply with HCBS regulatory criteria but will not be able to do so by July 1, 2021.
 This second list of settings will be submitted for formal CMS heightened scrutiny review and will be listed in this document for public comment.